d2r2/go-max7219/README.md

 ## More national fonts

-If you want to add your national fonts you could use linux shell scripts in folder "extract_fonts".
-Let me know if you need assistance.
+If you want to add your national fonts you could use linux shell scripts in folder "extract_fonts" to convert font image to bit patterns.
+Let me know if you need assistance in this.

 ## Credits